Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Experimental Result

-Table~\ref{tab:accuracy} shows algorithm accuracy with zero-shot performance on Llama2 family and ChatGLM3-6b.
-We set the group size to 16 for Llama2-7b and Llama2-13b with 0.2\% sparse outliers, and the group size to 8 for Llama2-70b and ChatGLM3-6b.
+Table~\ref{tab:accuracy} shows algorithm perplexity and accuracy with zero-shot performance on Llama1, Llama2, Llama3 families and ChatGLM3-6b.
+We set the 1-order group size to 16 and 2-order group size to 16 for Llama1-7b/13b/70b, Llama2-7b/13b and Llama3-8b with 0.2\% sparse outliers, and the 1-order group size to 8 and 2-order group size to 16 for and ChatGLM3-6b.
+For Llama1 family, we only compare with APTQ because its code is not open-source and it only provides the results for these LLMs.
+And with the emergent abilities~\cite{emergent} of LLMs, we can achieve lower accuracy loss for Llama2-70b model.
+Table~\ref{tab:bert_acc} shows the algorithm accuracy on BERT-base.